5 October, 2015

 The UN summit for the adoption of the proposed post-2015 SDGs will be held from 25-27 September in New York.
 A target of one of the goals is to achieve the environmentally sound management of chemicals and all wastes throughout their lifecycle by 2020.

-Earlier this week, global NGO the International POPs Environment Network (IPEN) warned that if ICCM4 fails to address the issue of what happens after 2020, and SAICM is allowed to expire, “there will be a gap; and critical momentum will be lost” (CW 24 September 2015).
+Earlier this week, global NGO IPEN warned that if ICCM4 fails to address the issue of what happens after 2020, and SAICM is allowed to expire, “there will be a gap; and critical momentum will be lost” (CW 24 September 2015).

 24 September, 2015